 |ARM Cortex-M||ARM Cortex-M Integration Guide|

 |NXP MCUXpresso RT1060||NXP MCUXpresso SDK for i.MX RT Guide|

 Once the memfault-firmware-sdk is in place, a number of modules can easily be integrated into the system:

 - Coredumps - Allows one to collect the system state when the device hangs, crashes or asserts unexpectedly.

-- Reboot Reason Tracking - allows one to collect why devices are rebooting in the field (whether it be due to a crash, brown out, crash or a firmware update).
-Summaries and aggregates and then be viewed from the Memfault web application.
+- Reboot Reason Tracking - allows one to collect why devices are rebooting in the field (whether it be due to a crash, brownout or a firmware update).
+Summaries and aggregates can then be viewed from the Memfault web application.

 - Device Metrics - A flexible way to collect system health vitals that are important to your application (whether it be battery life, connectivity statistics, performance measurements or something else!).
 From the Memfault web application, metrics are plotted over time for any device and fleet wide summaries can be viewed via dashboards.

 The Memfault data collection system was designed from the ground up with embedded devices in mind.
-Deeper explorations into the designs of the subsytems can be found below:
+Deeper explorations into the designs of the subsystems can be found below:

 - Event Serialization - Describes how Memfault event serialization was optimized for embedded applications and how it compares against other serialization strategies.